-Starting in 2024, the Corporate Transparency Act (CTA) will require many privately-owned companies to disclose to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) certain basic information about their Beneficial Owners, or Beneficial Ownership Information (BOI).
+As of January 1, 2024, the Corporate Transparency Act (CTA) requires many privately-owned companies to disclose to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) certain basic information about their Beneficial Owners, or Beneficial Ownership Information (BOI).
 The CTA establishes uniform reporting requirements designed to improve transparency for national agencies who are working to prevent and detect money laundering and terrorist financing.

 Importantly, the CTA requires small private companies to file a form for regulatory compliance rather than large companies, for which the majority of regulatory compliance is applicable.
 In this case, money laundering and terrorist financing activities more often target small businesses.
-To ensure plenty of time to develop processes for compliance and avoidance of potential civil and criminal penalties for failure to comply, small private companies impacted by these new regulations should begin preparing now.
+Companies created prior to January 1, 2024 have one year to comply, but failure to comply can potentially result in civil and criminal penalties.
+Additionally, many organizations may require time to develop compliance processes for providing updates to their initial reporting, which are required within 30 calendar days of any changes.

 Who are the “Reporting Companies” that are required to file a report to comply with the CTA?